dtomassi/ECS289G/README.md

 # ECS289G
-The python file, BERTS_parts prepares the data in the format that BERT accepts. run.sh is the script to run BERT.
+The python file, BERTS_parts prepares the data in the format that BERT accepts.

+run.sh is the script file to run BERT.

 BERT code is available here, https://github.com/google-research/bert.git.

 BERT model files are available online.
 They are:
 1. BERT-based, uncased
 2. BERT-based, cased